Semesa Rokoduguni: Army RU

 Rokoduguni has represented the Army Rugby Union XV, and German Rugby-Bundesliga team DRC Hannover.
 He represented the army twice in the 2011-2012 season, scoring four tries against the RAF and three against the Navy.

 He has also represented the Army Sevens team in the Middlesex Sevens and the International Defence Sevens, the latter of which was won by the Army.

 Bath Rugby

 In October 2012, it was announced that Rokoduguni had been signed on a senior contract with Bath after impressing for their second side, Bath United.

 Rokoduguni made his debut for the Bath senior team on 10 November 2012, in their LV= Cup match against Newport Gwent Dragons.
 He scored a try after just 9 minutes, and finished the game with two tries.

+In May 2015, Rokoduguni started on the wing as Bath made the Premiership final against Saracens.
+Although he did not score in the final, he appeared to be through for a chance after a chip and chase before being illegally taken out, off the ball, by Alex Goode.
+Bath went on to finish runners up, losing 28-16.

 Montauban

 On 17 June 2022, after 10 years at Bath, Rokoduguni would leave The Rec to join French side Montauban in the Pro D2 competition from the 2022-23 season.
+He spent two seasons with the South-French side, finishing 13th and 15th, and narrowly staying in the Pro D2 league, beating RC Narbonne 20-19.

+Doncaster Knights

+On 11 July 2024, Rokoduguni was announced as signing for South Yorkshire rugby club, Doncaster Knights.